 - Specialisation in youth or family addiction, trauma-informed care, or mental health dual diagnosis

-- Membership with professional bodies like the Australian Counselling Association (ACA) or Mental Health Victoria
+- Membership with professional bodies such as Mental Health Victoria

-Staying current shows commitment to quality care and increases your employability.
+Staying current shows your commitment to quality care and supports your employability.

 Why Choose Hader Institute of Education?

-At Hader Institute of Education, we design our Certificate IV in Alcohol and Other Drugs and Diploma of Alcohol and Other Drugs programs for real-world success.
+At Hader Institute of Education, we design our CHC43215 Certificate IV in Alcohol and Other Drugs and CHC53215 Diploma of Alcohol and Other Drugs programs for real-world success.

 You'll benefit from: